 (Yes – I know I’m a little late, but nevertheless…)

 First of all I cannot present any lists of 2015 recipes at the moment because there aren’t so many until now.
-Of course I thought about the year in review & managed to fill About me, myself & my food blog during (prolonged) Xmas holiday.
+Of course I thought about the year in review & managed to make plans for the upcoming year during (prolonged) Xmas holiday.